-Note: this policy does not apply to CLE 404, 412 and 450.
+Note: this policy does not apply to CLE 404, 412 and 450, which must be completed as outlined in the clinic course requirements.

-Final Grade Notification
+Official Grade Notification

-- 1. Following approval, all final grades will be posted electronically. - 2.
-It is the responsibility of the student to stay informed of his/her final grades. - 3.
-For transcript inquiries, refer to Student Transcripts.
+- 1. Official grades are posted in SonisWeb. - 2.
+It is the responsibility of the student to stay informed of his/her official grades.

-Supplemental Examinations
+Rescheduled and Supplemental Examinations Policy